bwoodsend/sprat/README.rst

     ...

-So far, a package is considered a match if each term is found in **any** of the package's name, summary, keywords and classifiers.
+Without flags, a package is considered a match if each term is found in any of the its searchable fields (name, summary, keywords and classifiers).
 Search terms can target specific fields using:

 .. code-block:: bash